 Have you ever been there?
 Let me encourage you and give you some practical tips to begin organizing three key areas of your family life.

 My house and life are not completely organized to a “T”.
 But I finally buckled down and got organized enough–to a point where I didn’t feel frazzled every moment of every day.
 Want to know what I did and if it stuck?
 Read on :)

 1. I started keeping a calendar/planner of events, both for our family schedule and for my blog.

 I don’t use a complicated system.
-In fact, often I use this daily chart that I shared about in a previous post along with a few printouts that I’ve gathered from around the internet.
+In fact, often I use a few printouts that I’ve gathered from around the internet.
 In my three ring “home binder” is the following:

 Printout of 14 Scriptures to pray over your children (you can find those here as a free download in the form of cards or here for the one-sheet free printable!)